Edu4Chip/Didactic-SoC/fpga/debug/doc/architecture.md

 **Implemented approach — C.EBREAK patch + `-exec-continue`:**

+1. Read the current PC via `monitor reg pc` (OpenOCD direct path — see critical note on `abstractcs.cmderr` below).

-1. Decode the instruction at the current PC using a built-in RV32IMC decoder (`GdbClient._next_pcs`) to find all reachable next-PCs (1 for sequential instructions, 2 for conditional branches, 1 for unconditional jumps).
+2. Read the aligned word(s) containing the current instruction via `monitor mdw`, decode it with the built-in RV32IMC decoder (`GdbClient._next_pcs`) to find all reachable next-PCs (1 for sequential instructions, 2 for conditional branches, 1 for unconditional jumps).

-2. For each next-PC, read the 4-byte aligned word containing it, patch in `C.EBREAK` (`0x9002`) at the correct 16-bit half-word offset, and write the patched word back via `monitor mww`.
+3. For each next-PC, read the 4-byte aligned word containing it via `monitor mdw`, patch in `C.EBREAK` (`0x9002`) at the correct 16-bit half-word offset, write the patched word back via `monitor mww`, and verify the write with a `monitor mdw` readback.

    `C.EBREAK` is used instead of full `EBREAK` (`0x00100073`) because `bits[1:0] = 0b10` causes the CPU to treat the 16 bits as a compressed